 - Billing reconciliation: Make adjustments to lines or campaigns based on billable metrics (usually referencing 3rd or 4th party) and prepare the reports for upload to a billing system and/or share with the advertiser or agency.

-Looking at the entire picture, you can see there’s a lot of intricate steps and they can’t all be done by one person.
-The processes you need to follow are often different for each campaign and require different people and data.
+Looking at the entire picture, you can see there are a lot of intricate steps that can’t all be done by one person.
 This is very difficult to manage manually with spreadsheets, shared docs, and ad hoc solutions—it’s a complex endeavor and fraught with errors.

 However, like it or not, this is how you and your team spend most of the hours each day; and worse, the associated labor cost eats away at all the hard work you’ve done to drive revenue for the company.

-It starts by knowing how much time the entire process of issue resolution, above, takes your team—what we’ll call, Time To Resolution (TTR).
+Getting out of the trenches and winning the war starts by knowing how much time the entire process of issue resolution, above, takes your team.
+We’ve come to measure this with something called Time To Resolution (TTR).
 TTR reflects the efficiency of your team and the service cost of successful campaign delivery.
-From our 10 years of experience with large publishers, we’ve found that this is around 7 hours a day per person (which is why a 40-hour workweek in ad ops is unheard of).
+From our over 10 years of experience with large publishers, we’ve found that this is around 7 hours a day per person (which is why a 40-hour workweek in ad ops is unheard of).